-Each year, the IST will collate the results of every self-assessment in order to:
+Each year, InfoSec will collate the results of every self-assessment in order to:

 - Determine the University’s current level of overall information security maturity and assess the information security hygiene of the University